 The Open Notebook (www.theopennotebook.com)

-Co-founded and co-direct non-profit online publication that provides tools and resources to help science journalists hone their craft.
+- Co-founded and edit non-profit online publication that provides tools and resources to help science journalists hone their skills.

-With co-founder, share editorial control over the development of the publication; assign stories to freelancers and negotiate salaries; respond to pitches and craft story ideas; write and edit individual stories; manage production schedule and budget; acquire grant support for the publication; manage a board of advisers; manage social media and outreach for the publication; speak at conferences and journalism schools.
+- Oversee development of the publication; develop story ideas; assign stories to freelancers; write and edit individual stories; manage contracted editors and copyeditor; oversee fellowship program; manage production schedule and budget; acquire grant support; manage social media and outreach for the publication; speak at conferences and journalism schools.

 Freelance Science Journalist Madison, WI, 2002-2012; and May 2014-present

-Clients have included The New York Times, The Los Angeles Times, Science, Science Careers, O, the Oprah Magazine, Prevention, Scientific American Mind, and many other publications.
+Clients have included The New York Times, The Los Angeles Times, Science, Science Careers, O: the Oprah Magazine, Science News, Aeon, Prevention, Scientific American Mind, and many other publications.

 First author of Visualizing Psychology, an introductory psychology textbook for college students (John Wiley & Sons, 2007).